actuarialopensource/benchmarks/README.md

 The Black formatter for Python keeps lines short by breaking things up into new lines, this is good practice so we do it in the benchmark.

-### A word from the authors
+### More thoughts

-> The MortXML object is intended to be a Pythonic object-oriented wrapper for the standard XML mortality tables.
+The MortXML object is intended to be a Pythonic object-oriented wrapper for the standard XML mortality tables.
 It is apparently not optimized for this benchmark.
 I was surprised to see Julia's ability to create a NumPy-like array using a list comprehension.
-There are some good design decisions in the Julia language and in the MortalityTables.jl package. - _Author of Pymort and these benchmarks, Matthew Caseres_
+There are some good design decisions in the Julia language and in the MortalityTables.jl package.